ahmad2246/Image-Compression/image-compression-comparison/README.md

 * Incorporating proper documentation and comments throughout the code to explain its purpose, inputs, and outputs.
 * Optimizing code logic and reducing redundancy to improve performance.

-These code refinements not only make the codebase more maintainable and extensible but also improve its overall performance and reliability.

-> The modified code now provides a more comprehensive evaluation of image quality by incorporating the SSIM metric and assessing the performance of compression algorithms under different types of noise.
-Additionally, the code has been refactored to enhance its clarity, organization, and efficiency.
-As a result, the updated code delivers a more powerful and user-friendly image compression and quality assessment tool.
+These code modifications ensure that the codebase is easier to understand, maintain, and extend.
+The overall result is a more powerful, user-friendly, and reliable image compression and quality assessment tool.

+Please feel free to reach out if you have any further questions or need additional assistance!